Samsung/tizen-docs/docs/application/dotnet/guides/uix/voice-control.md

 <a name="info"></a>
 ## Retrieve voice control information

-To get information about the current states, and current and supported languages.
-Follow these steps:
+To get information about the current states, and current and supported languages, follow these steps:

 -   Get the current voice control state using the `State` property of the [Tizen.Uix.VoiceControl.VoiceControlClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.VoiceControl.VoiceControlClient.html) class.